 You can get to Chichester by car on the A3/M27.

-You can get from London to Chichester on the train in less than 2 hours.
+The train from London to Chichester takes less than 2 hours.
 Direct trains run about 65 times a day from London Victoria.

 Parking in Chichester

 There are plenty of pay and display car parks near Chichester city centre.
 If you go on a Sunday, you can park on some side streets for free.

 If you need longer than a day, there’s plenty of charming self-catering accommodation near to Chichester City Centre.

 If you are looking for a remote location, you could stay in one of the lodges on the Tinwood Estate Vineyard.
 This is in the perfect location for a walk to Halnaker Windmill.